The Mosaic Project | Harmony + Diversity = Hope

 Reggie is a respected countertenor with an international solo career.
 His European engagements include the Academy of Ancient Music, the English Baroque Soloists & Monteverdi Choir (John Elliot Gardiner), the Royal Scottish National Orchestra, and Bachfest Leipzig.
 In North America, he has performed with the Seattle Symphony, Calgary Symphony, the St. Paul Chamber Orchestra, the Handel & Haydn Society (Boston), and the Boston Early Music Festival, among others.

-With roots in the Deep South and the struggles of the black community, Reggie is dedicated to helping the classical music industry overcome its inequality issues regarding race, gender, and sexuality.
+With roots in the Deep South and the struggles of the Black community, Reggie is dedicated to helping the classical music industry overcome its inequality issues regarding race, gender, and sexuality.
 A strong devotion to social and political activism is part of Reggie’s everyday life, adding to his strength in reaching diverse communities.
 His outreach experience includes designing programs of music by 18th-century African composers who worked in Europe.
 A versatile artist, Reggie has performed cabaret shows of gospel, jazz, and torch songs in jazz clubs.
 He serves as programming consultant for the Handel & Haydn Society, where he directs the “Every Voice” program.

 Andréa Walker, Artist Fellow